Yoan-c/MDD/README.md

 Creates the back end and front end of the MDD application.
 This application allows you to :

-- create and consult post
+- Create and consult post
-- view the news feed
+- View the news feed
-- comment on a post
+- Comment on a post
-- subscribe or unsubscribe to a topic
+- Subscribe or unsubscribe to a topic
-- modify your profile
+- Modify your profile

 ## Front